 It has been almost two weeks since New Jersey coach Maggie Haney, the former coach of Olympic champion Laurie Hernandez has been suspended for 8 years by USA Gymnastics following the accusations of abuse.
 Hernandez herself has opened up about her tough experience with the disgraced coach, and now more families of gymnasts are coming forward.

 The Mercury News published a story on May 9th, covering the years of Coach Maggie’s reign of terror since 2016.
-One of the accounts describes Haney screaming at an unnamed gymnast to try a new skill on the uneven bars, which resulted in her hitting her head on exposed cement.
-The coach and her assistant began to laugh at the gymnast before realizing she was having seizures.
-She had two skull fractures and suffers from migraines to this day.
+One of the accounts describes Haney screaming at an unnamed gymnast to try an unknown skill on the uneven bars, which resulted in her hitting her head on the cement floor.
+The coach and her assistant began to laugh before realizing she was actually suffering seizures.
+She contacted several skull fractures and suffers from migraines to this day.

-The interviews and documents acquired for the Haney case describe how she “pulled gymnasts by their hair, swore, and screamed at them, body shamed, ridiculed, and called them “retarded.”
-She also tried to guilt-trip them, threatening to kill herself if top gymnasts would leave her MG Elite Club.
+The interviews and documents acquired for the Haney case describe how she used to pull young gymnasts by their hair, berated, body-shamed, and mocked them.
+She also tried to guilt-trip them, threatening to kill herself if top athletes would leave her MG Elite Club.

-Haney made gymnasts perform while injured, removing boot casts and other protective medical devices, The Mercury News article says.
+Haney made gymnasts perform while injured, with no casts or other protective medical gear, The Mercury News article says.

-The emotional and physical abuse from Maggie Haney had such a severe impact on her gymnasts, many of whom were still preteens, that they still have panic attacks, nightmares, suicidal thoughts, depression, self-harm tendencies, and eating disorders.
-The article quotes a text message one of the gymnasts sent to her mother after another one of Haney’s outbursts at the gym: “I try to pray to God and ask him for help but he never listens.”
+The emotional and physical abuse from Maggie Haney had such a severe impact on her gymnasts, many of whom were still preteens, that they still report gabing panic attacks, nightmares, suicidal thoughts, depression, self-harm tendencies, and eating disorders.